 Can you tell us about the project?

-Can you tell us about the Boot Room?
+Can you tell us about the mural in the dining room?